project-test-ASDFHKJ/plan/PROJECT_MANAGEMENT_SETUP.md

 4. **Results**:
    - Feature #101 shows the **sum** of all its child Tasks
    - Epic #100 shows the **sum** of all its child Features
-   - Comments posted on each parent showing the detailed breakdown

 #### Example with Multiple Tasks: